Our unique cryptocurrency reporting tool now includes the ill imprtant index values for December 31st 2020

 Dates & Times

-The calendar covers the major economies of the world and their respective fiscal and tax year ends, these are also the most common dates for year ends around the world and they hopefully cover the country you are based in.
+The calendar still covers the major economies of the world and their respective fiscal and tax year ends.
+These are also the most common dates for year ends around the world and they hopefully cover the country you are based in.

 It was decided that the calendar would provide cryptocurrency values in US dollars only because that market is the most liquid one for such assets.
 If you need to report in a currency other than the US dollar, please translate the US dollar values we have published here into your local currency by using a widely accepted foreign exchange (FX) rate.
 Comprehensive and widely used foreign exchange rate sources include xe.com and oanda.com.